-The Tilajari Resort (3nts) at Arenal is a luxurious 4-star country lodge with large well-appointed rooms and a range of facilities including a butterfly garden.
+A luxurious 4-star country lodge with large well-appointed rooms and a range of facilities including a butterfly garden.
 A highlight of the resort is the extensive grounds, with a private rainforest reserve in front of the hotel.

-As an extension option, the Casa Corcovado (3nts) is offered.
 Tucked away in the trees and cooled by the Pacific Ocean, the lodge is a 170 acre private reserve bordering Corcovado National Park.
 The lodge has been constructed to be in harmony with the landscape.
 Individual bungalows offering comfort without taking away from the natural surrounding and furnishings are by Costa Rican artisans.

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.